 Illustrations by Teresa Bellón

 Spanish is not the easiest language to learn, but with the right learning methods and consistent conversation practice with native speakers, you’ll end up speaking it like you’ve always wanted to.
-That is, with a bit of salero (charm, vivacity), employing some of the most useful Spanish sentences you could ever think of.
+That is, with a bit of salero (charm, vivacity), employing some of the most useful Spanish phrases you could ever think of.

 Here are some key sentences to speak like a genuine Spaniard.
 But beware — lest you start growing a beard, increasing the volume of your voice and kissing everybody you randomly meet on the street.

 The origin of the word ojalá traces back to Arabic and means, literally, in sha’a Allah, if God wants to.
 It’s a pretty unique word, since not a lot of languages have one word that sums up the feeling of “Oh… if only it were sunny today!”
 Spanish people are daydreamers and non-conformists, so get ready to hear it pretty often.